-One night a member of the Sioux people disguised himself and snuck into the Sioux village.
-He listened to them describe where the silver mine was and followed the Sioux to the island in his own canoe.
+One night a member of the Sioux people disguised himself and snuck into the Ojibway village.
+He listened to them describe where the silver mine was and followed the Ojibway to the island in his own canoe.
 He stole some silver from the mine.

 If you liked this post you might also like……….